tony-aw/tinycodet/README.md

-If you have questions or suggestions, please submit them in the “Discussion” tab on the GitHub page (<https://github.com/tony-aw/tinycodet/discussions>).
+If you have questions or ideas, please submit them in the “Discussion” tab on the GitHub page (<https://github.com/tony-aw/tinycodet/discussions>).